tiayyba/CYT180_Lab10/index.md

 ## Source Files and Materials

-You will use the following resources for this lab:

-**GitHub Project (Open Source, GPL License)**
-This lab is based on the following open‑source project:
+For this lab you will use an **Open Source, GPL License GitHub Project** as mentioned below.
 **Email Spam Detection Repository**
 https://github.com/kanagalingamsm/Email-Spam-Detection